 Cryptocurrency has evolved into much more than just a new version of digital cash or payments.
-Cryptocurrency (crypto) is a new financial ecosystem built using blockchain’s globally accessible, censorship-resistant, non-haltable and autonomous platform.
-Here we introduce the basics of this new financial system and three notable projects you can trade on and invest in.
+It is now a new financial ecosystem built using blockchain’s globally accessible, censorship-resistant, non-haltable, and autonomous platform.
+Here we introduce the basics of decentralised finance and how users can unlock the full potential of their crypto.

 Introduction to Decentralised Finance (DeFi)